anberino/RPGSIMPLE/Simple.md

 By the end of character creation, you and your players will have built a list of AAs perfectly suited to your RPG world.
 This list can also be expanded during level ups, by adding more AAs to it.
 Maybe, when you finish the campaign, you'll have a list so functional that you can use it to start new campaigns in the same RPG world.

-*Author's note: Since I always played RPGs for fun and in relatively short campaigns, I used this method a lot.
+*Author's note: Since I frequently played RPGs "just for fun" and in relatively short campaigns, I used this method a lot.
 It worked pretty well for that purpose, however it could become unbalanced sometimes.
 Ideally, if you are more familiar with RPGs, you can use it pretty effectively - but it can also be an easy way to introduce new players to the genre and a gateway for them to try other RPGs, without being intimidated by huge skill trees and data to memorize.*

 #### Supersonic Starting (mainly for GMs that don't have the time and don't like numbers)

-After reading all of that, you may be thinking "Ok, that's fast and all, but I want to make one session campaigns every time, everyone of them in a different world with different characters and abilities.
+After reading all of that, you may be thinking "Ok, that's fast and all, but I want to make one session campaigns every time, every one of them in a different world with different characters and abilities.
 I really don't care about making a balanced long-time system and I need something ready for tonight because we decided this morning we wanted to play an RPG".
 Well, fear not, because there is an even faster (and probably less balanced) way.
 Simple can fit anyone's desires for a campaign.

 You as a GM can simply assign AAs to your players arbitrarily.
 Things like "Each player gets 2 Abilities and 3 Advantages" or "Each player gets the Abilities from a class and can have either 2 Advantages with +1 or 1 Advantage with +2" (a seasoned RPG player has probably fainted right now).
-It's not elegant and won't build a nice AA table to look afterwards, but maybe you  just want to have fun without thinking to much about.
-Maybe you want to see if an adventure in a certain fantasy world would be fun enough to build a system around it (or learn a more complex system already made around it) and you're just using Simple to test it out.
+It's not elegant and won't build a nice AA table to look afterwards, but maybe you  just want to have fun without thinking to much about it.
+Maybe you just want to see if an adventure in a certain fantasy world would be fun enough to build a system around it (or learn a more complex system already made around it) and you're just using Simple to test it out.

 That's not a problem.
 Just list a few AAs and let your players choose some.
 If the campaign ends up interesting everyone, you'll think about balancing everything and improving your gameplay choices later.
 Be happy, I won't judge you (although I can't promise everyone else won't too).